We’re pretty big on measurement on this blog, and we use analytics to identify key topics, improve our content, and prove our effectiveness.

 1. Enter the link you want to track

-I’ve recently been using this to track referrals from this blog to our Festival of Marketing website.
-(Btw, it’s a great event and you should definitely buy a ticket).
+For example, we’ve used this to track referrals from this blog to our Festival of Marketing website.
+(Btw, it’s a great event and you should definitely buy a ticket for the next one).

-This is so I can identify which placements within articles work best, which posts generate traffic, where to link to on the site, and so on.
+This is so we can identify which placements within articles work best, which posts generate traffic, where to link to on the site, and so on.

 2. Add the parameters you want to track